ssande7/pytf-web/README.md

 If the server is unavailable when a worker is started, or becomes unavailable later, workers will periodically attempt to reconnect.

-Note that if the server is not running on the standard HTTP port, then the port must be specified along with the address
-(e.g. `./run_worker.sh '127.0.0.1:8080' P@ssw0rd!`).
+Note that if the server is not accessible via the standard HTTP port, then the port must be specified along with the address (e.g. `./run_worker.sh '127.0.0.1:8080' P@ssw0rd!`).
+If the server is proxied to the HTTP port by nginx (as in the example configuration above), then it is sufficient to just use the IP address of the nginx server.